Notice of Election

 Touch of Class Magazine - Spring Issue

-The Touch of Class magazine was mailed to your homes the week April 14 for those members that choose to receive a printed copy.
+The latest issue of the Touch of Class magazine was recently mailed to your homes for those members that chose to receive a printed copy.
 For those members that elected to receive the electronic version of the Touch of Class magazine, it is now posted to the website under the menu "Touch of Class" in the members only section and is available for your viewing and or downloading.

 Members have the option to choose a mailed printed version or an electronic version.
 You may do so by logging into your account and make the change under the "Contact Info" menu area of the "Personal Info" section.
 Please consider going green!